mchen04/Grantify.ai/docs/getting-started.md

    - Implement basic API endpoints
    - Create frontend pages and components

+3. **Third Week**: Implement data pipeline
+   - Set up data extraction from Grants.gov
+   - Implement data parsing and transformation
+   - Configure database storage with delta updates
+   - Set up cron job for automated updates

-This foundation will provide the infrastructure needed for the subsequent phases of development, including the data pipeline, AI integration, and core features.
+This foundation will provide the infrastructure needed for the subsequent phases of development, including the AI integration and core features.